folivetti/symreg-course/talk.md

 We need more!

-- Ecosystem of support libraries that allows us to build new algrithms with easy:
+- Ecosystem of support libraries that allows us to build new algorithms with easy:
   * Data structure
   * Evaluation, autodiff
   * Parsing